capaj/graphql-codegen-vscode/README.md

 # graphql-codegen-vscode

 Runs [@graphql-codegen](https://github.com/dotansimha/graphql-code-generator) generation as soon as you hit save on any `gql` or `graphql` file.
-Keep in mind it will only run when your node_modules contain `@graphql-codegen/cli` package.
+Keep in mind it will only run when your node_modules contains `@graphql-codegen/cli` package.

 ### How is it different than VilvaAthibanPB.graphql-codegen